Do I Need a Settlement Broker?

 What Is a Settlement Broker?

-• Registered with the U.S. Department of Justice.
+- Registered with the U.S. Department of Justice.

-• Registered in one American State.
+- Registered in one American State.

-• Insured against errors and omissions.
+- Insured against errors and omissions.

-How Do I Choose a Settlement Broker?
+How Do I Choose One?

-In the end, using a settlement broker is the preferred way to maximize a life settlement.
+In the end, using a broker is the preferred way to maximize a life settlement.
 And it can be a wonderful way to get the most out of your retirement years.